CenturyLinkCloud/PublicKB/Cloud Application Manager/Troubleshooting/camdce-troubleshooting-tips.md

 2019-09-05 17:45:07Z Exception setting "SecurityProtocol": "Cannot convert null to type "System.Net.SecurityProtocolType" due to invalid enumeration values.
 Specify one of the following enumeration values and try again.
 The possible enumeration values are "Ssl3, Tls"."
 ```

-This message confirms that the TLS 1.2 protocol required version is not supported in the instance.
-Upgrade the .Net Framework version for this issue to be addressed.
+This message confirms that the TLS 1.2 protocol required is not supported by the environment executing the script.
+Upgrade the environment to a version that supports TLS 1.2 to address this issue (for example, for older Windows environments this might require to upgrade the .Net Framework version that the script uses).

 If the TLS 1.2 support seems to be available in the instance and the problem persists, connect to the instance over SSH or RDP and grab a copy of the agent `/var/log/elasticbox/elasticbox-agent.log` in the case of Linux or `ProgramData\ElasticBox\elasticbox-agent.log` in the case of Windows (please note that the folder is hidden in Windows and the exact path must be entered to navigate to the folder).
 Once the log file is collected please attach it when [Contacting support](mailto:incident@CenturyLink.com)